andresmascl/secret-project/README.md

 ## License

 You are welcome to fork this project.
-Vibe coded with chatgpt free version.
+Vibe coded with free chatgpt version GPT-5.2.
 MIT License

 ---